perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 be too painful.

-Our new optional labels would be much more useful if their existence itself were also optional â if we could somehow add a single statement to the start of any legacy code file and thereby cause `&part` to work like it used to in the good old days before labels.
+Our new optional labels would be much more useful if their existence itself were also optional — if we could somehow add a single statement to the start of any legacy code file and thereby cause `&part` to work like it used to in the good old days before labels.
 In other words, what we really want is an impostor `&part` subroutine that pretends that it